pages-themes/cayman/README.md

     ```
 3. Add any custom CSS (or Sass, including imports) you'd like immediately after the `@import` line

-*Note: If you'd like to change the theme's Sass variables, you must set new values before the `@import` line in your stylesheet.*
+*Note: If you'd like to change the theme's Sass variables which can be found in [`_sass/variables.scss`](https://github.com/pages-themes/cayman/blob/master/_sass/variables.scss), you must set new values between the 2 lines of hyphens and the `@import` line in your stylesheet.*

 ### Layouts